-Three courses operate in Year 10: Modified Science, Physical Science and Physical Science (Analytical).
+Three courses operate in Year 10: Modified Science, Physical Science (Core) and Physical Science (Analytical).

-Students will be counselled during the Year 9 course selection process as to which Science pathway is appropriate for them.
-Enrolment in the Modified course will be made in consultation with the Heads of Faculty, the class teacher, tutor and parents.
+Students will be counselled during the Year 9 course selection process as to which Science pathway is best suited to them in Year 10.
+Enrolment in the Modified course will be made in consultation with the Head of Faculty, the class teacher, tutor and parents.